-You’ve been contemplating purchasing a home; you’ve even started looking at one in your price range and preferred location.
+You’ve contemplated purchasing a home; you’ve even started looking at one in your price range and preferred location.

 What about the down payment?
 Where will it come from?